Would you like to support our cause and spread the word with a t-shirt or lawn sign? Please visit our Etsy store!

 Our current goal is to raise awareness of the following:

-Highly radioactive nuclear waste may begin to be transported to the Revell Lake area within the next few years, without meaningful consent from those who will be directly affected.
+Highly radioactive nuclear waste may begin to be transported to the Revell Lake area within the next few years, without meaningful consent from tens of thousands of those who would be directly affected.

 Who could be directly affected?
 Think big, then bigger.